fernandesjoaopedro/Hello-World/README.md

 # Hello World!

-## First repository of Git and GitHub course, from Gustavo Guanabara
+## First repository for the Git and GitHub course, by Gustavo Guanabara